 This soft neutral woodland wallpaper creates that calm, layered look without overwhelming the room.

-See the Neutral Cream Forest Wallpaper used in this roomStart with one anchor piece and let the room build around it.
-That might be the crib, a dresser, or even a wall tone that sets the direction.
+See the Neutral Cream Forest Wallpaper used in this roomStart with one anchor piece such as the wall color, crib, or wallpaper, then build the rest of the room around it.

 rustic woodland baby nursery ideas